estshorter/raspi-autosetup/README.md

 - user: pi
 - pass: raspberry

-# Minimum raspbian setting for Music
+# Minimum Raspbian setting for Music
 ## Setting overview
 The following are configured automatically.
 - **Build the latest alsa-lib, libflac, mpg123, FDK-AAC, FFmpeg and MPD with optimization options for Raspberry Pi 3**